laraklopper/HTML-and-CSS/README.md

 # HTML-and-CSS
-Site created using HTML and CSS
+Responsive web page created using HTML and CSS